lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 As data comes in, your first step will always be to check whether the parent provided informed consent.
 You do that here in the consent manager, which by default shows you the "pending" consent videos for review.
 In the left column, you'll click on each session to bring up the associated consent video at the center.
 You can use the dropdown menu to decide whether to "accept" (mark this as valid consent) or "reject" (mark as invalid consent) each video.
 If you want to add any notes about the consent video, you can record comments in the text box beneath the video - for instance, you might note that there was a technical problem with the video, but you contacted the parent to confirm consent.

 For now, just mark your own video that you just made as "Accepted."
 Then click "Submit Rulings & Comments".
-This saves your consent coding to the Lookit server.
+This saves your consent coding to the CHS server.
 (In case it matters to your IRB: A record of which logged-in user made each consent determination and when is also stored.)

 In the Consent Manager, you can now use the top drop-down menu to view currently "accepted" responses, and you should be able to see your own video there: